soons1/tp/docs/UserGuide.md

 **Volunteer Management System (VMS)**: A digital volunteer management tool designed to aid an organisation in the management of volunteers to improve productivity and potentially enhance the volunteer experience.

-**Elder Scrolls**: The Volunteer Management System (VMS) developed by our team for efficiency and community connections.
+**Elder Scrolls**: The Volunteer Management System (VMS) developed by our team for efficient management and bookkeeping of volunteers, befriendees, and their interactions.

 **Command Line Interface (CLI)**: A text-based interface used for interacting with Elder Scrolls through commands typed into a terminal or command prompt.